curvedinf/wove/README.md

 # Report for Alice: Total spent: $150
 ```
 ### Inheritable Weaves
 You can define reusable, overridable workflows by inheriting from `wove.Weave`.
-External data is passed into the workflow as keyword arguments to the `weave()` context manager.

-Tasks within the `Weave` class can then access this data by simply including a parameter with the same name as the keyword argument.
 ```python
 # In reports.py
 from wove import Weave